DataDog/kics/documentation/rules/k8s/use_service_account_credentials_not_set_to_true.md

 ### Description

- When using `kube-controller-manager`, the `--use-service-account-credentials` flag should be set to `true`.
+ When running `kube-controller-manager`, the `--use-service-account-credentials` flag should be set to `true`.
+If the flag is set to `false` or omitted, the controller manager will not use service account credentials to authenticate to the API server, which can cause controllers to operate with incorrect or elevated permissions.
+This rule reports `IncorrectValue` when the flag is explicitly set to `false` and `MissingAttribute` when the flag is not present.

 ## Compliant Code Examples